erankit94/multi-user-doc-qa-rag-system/README.md

 ## Demo checklist

-1. Log in as Alice and ask a question about Alphabet/Google revenue.
+1. Log in as Alice and ask a question about Alphabet/Google revenue like "What was revenue in Q4?"
-2. Log in as Bob in another browser session and query AMD or Meta.
+2. Log in as Bob in another browser session and query about Google like "What was revenue of Google in Q4 2025?"
 3. Verify that Alice cannot retrieve Bob's company documents and vice versa.
-4. Ask a short follow-up such as "How did that compare with the prior quarter?"
+4. Log in as Charlie, Ask "What were Microsoft's top 5 business highlights in FY25 Q4?" and few follow up questions like "Which one showed the strongest growth, and what factors did management say were driving it?" and "How does Microsoft's outlook for next quarter relate to that business area, and are there any constraints or risks mentioned?"
 5. Expand Sources to show the authorized document, page, score, and excerpt.
-6. Log in as Charlie and repeat with Microsoft or Netflix.

 ## API endpoints